Celebrating 200 years of Louis Vuitton

 The brand has since become one of the top luxury brands worldwide, with boutiques in high streets and malls across the globe.

-The commemorative programme - Louis 200: Louis Vuitton's Bicentennial Birthday - will kick off on Aug 4 with the release of the mobile game, Louis The Game, on Apple's App Store and Android's Google Play Store.
+The commemorative programme - Louis 200: Louis Vuitton's Bicentennial Birthday - will kick off today with the release of the mobile game, Louis The Game, on Apple's App Store and Android's Google Play Store.

-There will also be the unveiling of a large-scale triptych of Vuitton in Paris by American artist Alex Katz.
+There will also be the unveiling of a large-scale triptych of Vuitton in Paris by American artist Alex Katzz.

 The 200 Louis programme will mark Vuitton's bicentennial with 200 unique displays at store windows all over the world.
 Invited artists and talents were given the freedom to design a box of similar measurements to the original LV trunk to pay homage to the founder's creativity with their own artistic expression.
 Among those who have contributed are American architect Peter Marino, South Korean boy band BTS and French Paralympic swimmer Theo Curin.